typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$ LANGUAGE plpgSQL;
 ```

-Utilizing the above function, we can use the _HTTP_ extension to make bulk upserts:
+Utilizing the above function, you can use the _HTTP_ extension to make bulk upserts:

 #### Bulk Approach to Sync with Typesense